gemc/home/b_installation.markdown

 %}

 <br/>
-After installation, source the GEMC environment file.
+After the installation, source the GEMC environment file.
 This step could go into your `.bashrc` or `.zshrc` file:

 ```shell